Physics informed neural networks for elliptic equations with oscillatory differential operators

 From here we can recurse downwards to compute the full derivative as

-By the uniform boundedness assumption \eqref{eq:assumption2} on the network parameters $\theta$, \eqref{eq:dudx} is bounded for any $x \in [a,b]$.
+By the uniform boundedness assumption \eqref{eq:assumption2} on the network parameters $\theta$, \eqref{eq:dudx} is uniformly bounded in $\epsilon$ from above for any $x \in [a,b]$.
 As a consequence of the positivity assumption \eqref{eq:sigma_assumption}, \eqref{eq:assumption2} further implies that each instance of $d\sigma/dx$ in \eqref{eq:dudx} is bounded below by a positive number that is independent of $\epsilon$.
 Note that \eqref{eq:dudx} generally contains sums and products of $d\sigma/dx$ and network weights (entries in the $W^{(l)}$ matrices).
 For any $t \in \Upsilon$, the weights are asymptotically larger than $\epsilon^{1/\Lambda}$, so that

 for any combination of indices $1\le k_1 \le d_1$, $1 \le k_2 \le d_2$, and so on, meaning that \eqref{eq:key_play} indeed holds.